 Once the dynamic process model, or Virtual Process Plant, is built in the Digital Twin Software, the planned process plant behavior is analyzed over a range of pulp quality parameters, production rates, and operational settings and constraints.
-The Virtual Process Plant helped discover dynamic system behavior problems, including process control issues.
+The Virtual Paper mill helped discover dynamic system behavior problems, including process control issues.
 [12]

-DATA REQUIRED FOR THE MODEL BUILDING
+8. DATA REQUIRED FOR THE MODEL BUILDING